szkrd/job-interviews/README.md

 - No **CRA** (Create React App): I used to like tinkering with webpack without CRA, but these days CRA seems to be the norm, which may or may not be a good thing.
 - Why **axios**?
-Simply because at work we use fetch and my hatred towards fetch grew stadily over the years; the amount of quirks with fetch puts into league of XMLHttp.
+Simply because at work we use fetch and my hatred towards fetch grew stadily over the years; the amount of quirks with fetch puts it into league of XMLHttp.
 - Why no **redux**?
 While I love redux (especially redux toolkit) I decided against it the project being so small - without a store it would be much harder to extend of course.
+- Why no **react-router**?
+The task (imo) implied a single page, but I wanted to fool around a bit with good old hash location - but of course, as always, good routing is very hard to do (html5 history, first routing, back button support, avoiding unneeded rerenders), etc.

 ### screenshots